While most consumers will only have one WAN (internet) connection, there are times when two WAN connections may be better than one:

 - You can edit the Ping Test Count and Success Rate Threshold.

-The test will ping each of the targets several times (Ping Test Count) on every test.
+The test will ping each target several times (Ping Test Count) on every test.
 If the success rate is lower than the Success Rate Threshold you've set, the test will be considered as failed.

 DNS Test:

-Learn more on Network Events and Connectivity Test.
+Learn more about Network Events and Connectivity Test.

 Comments